UW-GAC/QCpipeline/README.txt

-9-10) Create NetCDF and GDS files test 5 samples first: python netcdf.py --email user@uw.edu --test ncdf.config
+9-10) Create NetCDF and GDS files test 5 samples first:
+> python netcdf.py --email user@uw.edu --test ncdf.config
 (where "user@uw.edu" is your email address)

 run all:
-python netcdf.py --email user@uw.edu ncdf.config
+> python netcdf.py --email user@uw.edu ncdf.config
 Check output to make sure creation was successful and all checks were passed Pay attention to sections marked "MANUAL REVIEW"

-13-15) Gender check (heterozygosity and mean intensity) python gender_check.py --email user@uw.edu gender.config
+13-15) Gender check (heterozygosity and mean intensity)
+> python gender_check.py --email user@uw.edu gender.config

 17-19) Missing call rate
-"round2" in config file should be FALSE python missing.py --email user@uw.edu missing.config
+"round2" in config file should be FALSE
+> python missing.py --email user@uw.edu missing.config

-20) Chromosome anomalies (need missing call rate first) test first: python chrom_anomalies.py --email user@uw.edu chrom_anom.config 1 10 5
+20) Chromosome anomalies (need missing call rate first) test first:
+> python chrom_anomalies.py --email user@uw.edu chrom_anom.config 1 10 5
 (first 10 scans in 2 batches of 5 scans each)

-python chrom_anomalies.py --email user@uw.edu chrom_anom.config start end by
+> python chrom_anomalies.py --email user@uw.edu chrom_anom.config start end by
 (where "start end by" indicates how many scans to run at a time, e.g. "1 2000 500" means run scans 1-2000 in batches of 500)

-Use the --maf option to exclude SNPs below a given MAF (e.g. 0.05): python chrom_anomalies.py --email user@uw.edu --maf 0.05 chrom_anom.config 1 10 5
+Use the --maf option to exclude SNPs below a given MAF (e.g. 0.05):
+> python chrom_anomalies.py --email user@uw.edu --maf 0.05 chrom_anom.config 1 10 5
 This will run the allele frequency calculation first.

 Note that if allele frequency and/or BAF variance files specified in the config file already exist, they will not be recalculated.

-21) Batch quality checks (allele frequency test and plots) python batch.py --email user@uw.edu batch.config Default is chisq test (--type chisq).
+21) Batch quality checks (allele frequency test and plots)
+> python batch.py --email user@uw.edu batch.config
+Default is chisq test (--type chisq).
 For Fisher test:
-python batch.py --type fisher --email user@uw.edu batch.config
+> python batch.py --type fisher --email user@uw.edu batch.config

 25-27) IBD (allele frequency, SNP selection, run IBD, plots,
             inbreeding coefficients)
-python ibd.py --email user@uw.edu ibd.config
+> python ibd.py --email user@uw.edu ibd.config

 28) Sample quality check
-python sample_qualty.py --email user@uw.edu sample_quality.config
+> python sample_qualty.py --email user@uw.edu sample_quality.config

 33) Recalculate missing call rates
-"round2" in config file should be TRUE python missing.py --email user@uw.edu missing.config
+"round2" in config file should be TRUE
+> python missing.py --email user@uw.edu missing.config

-37) Create subject-level NetCDF genotype file python netcdf_subset.py --email user@uw.edu ncdf_subset.config
+37) Create subject-level NetCDF genotype file
+> python netcdf_subset.py --email user@uw.edu ncdf_subset.config

 39) PCA
-First, run 2 rounds of PCA: 1) with external HapMaps and
-2) unrelated study samples
-python pca.py --email user@uw.edu pca.config --combined
+> python pca.py --email user@uw.edu pca.config --combined
-(where "--combined" option means run PCA with external HapMaps in additional to unrelated study samples)
+where the "--combined" option will result in running two rounds of PCA: once with unduplicated study samples and external HapMaps, once with unrelated study samples
+Selecting which samples should be included is left to the user: make vectors of scanID and save as RData files, then give the path to these files in the config file.

-For subsequent runs with individual ethnic groups, make a new "study_unrelated.RData" file and note in the configuration python pca.py --email user@uw.edu pca.config
+For subsequent runs with individual ethnic groups, make a new "study_unrelated.RData" file and update this parameter in the configuration
+> python pca.py --email user@uw.edu pca.config
+No "--combined" flag means run one round of PCA with unrelated study samples only.

 42d-e)
 Association tests: